 The parent, guardian, or foster parent responsible for the ill-treatment afforded to a child can also exhibit behaviors that indicate abuse.
 In contrast to a typical parental impulse, abusive or neglectful parents express little to no concern for the well-being of their children.
 Disciplinary measures may seem extreme, whether they involve corporal punishment or harsh restrictions on the child’s life.
 Abusive parents also belittle their children or subject them to insults and criticisms on a regular basis.

 It is important that child victims of abuse are immediately taken out of an unsafe environment and must have their rights protected.
 This is exactly what an attorney can do.
-Our team at Martinez, Hart, Thompson & Sanchez, P.C. ensures the best interests of the child at the heart of our representation at all times.
+Our team at Martinez, Hart, Sanchez & Romero, P.C. ensures the best interests of the child at the heart of our representation at all times.
 We aggressively advocate for the full protection and safety of all children throughout New Mexico through a trauma-informed manner.
 We have decades experience and expertise representing the rights of children.